 When opening new issues or commenting on existing issues in any of the repositories in this GitHub organization, please make sure discussions are related to concrete technical issues of the Sails.js software.
 Feature requests and ideas are always welcome, but they should not be submitted as GitHub issues.
 See Requesting Features below for submission guidelines.

 If you have found a security vulnerability in Sails or any of its dependencies, do not report it in a public issue.
-Instead, you should promptly follow the instructions for alerting the core maintainers in the Sails Security Policy.
-Please observe this request even for external dependencies the core Sails.js team does not directly maintain (such as Socket.io, Express, Node.js, or openssl)_.
+Instead, alert the core maintainers immediately using the instructions detailed in the Sails Security Policy.
+Please observe this request even for external dependencies not directly maintained by the core Sails.js team (e.g. Socket.io, Express, Node.js, or openssl).
 Whether or not you believe the core team can do anything to fix an issue, please follow the instructions in our security policy to privately disclose the vulnerability as quickly as possible.

 Sails is composed of a number of different sub-projects, many of which have their own dedicated repository.
-As a general rule of thumb, the best place to support a suspected issue with a module maintained by the Sails core team is in the main Sails repo.
+Even so, the best place to submit a suspected issue with a module maintained by the Sails core team is in the main Sails repo.
 This helps us stay on top of issues and keep organized.

 Before submitting an issue, please follow these simple instructions:

 First, search for issues similar to yours in GitHub search within the main Sails repo.